williamhobbs/solar-fleet-forecast-probability-tool/README.md

-# solar-forecaster
+# solar-fleet-forecast-probability-tool
+Will Hobbs

+2024-04-17
+***
 This is an open-source tool/framework for making a probabilistic power forecast for a fleet of solar plants using an existing deterministic forecast.
-It has been developed and demonstrated for day-ahead forecasts.
+It has been developed and demonstrated for day-ahead forecasts, but the structure could be extended to shorter and longer horizons.

+_Note: An accompanying manuscript is being prepared for IEEE PVSC 2024, and will be referenced here when it is available._

 Two custom indicators of forecast uncertainty are derived from NOAA numerical weather prediction models (NWPs):
 1. Spatial variation in irradiance from the HRRR